Derived equivalences of twisted supersingular K3 surfaces: Twisted Chern characters

 where $a=pB$.
 It is well known that the pairing on the N\'{e}ron-Severi group of a K3 surface is even.
 By \cite[Theorem 4.7]{Ogus83}, the pairing on $\H^2(X/W)$ is also even, in the sense that $2$ divides $x.x$ for any $x\in\H^2(X/W)$ (this is a non-trivial statement only if $p=2$).
 We obtain that $c_1(G)^2$ is divisible by 2, as is $r$, which gives the result. \end{proof} Proposition \ref{prop:integrality1} follows, as the Todd class of a K3 surface is integral.
 Let $(X,\alpha)$, $(Y,\beta)$ be twisted K3 surfaces such that $\alpha$ and $\beta$ are killed by $p$, and fix B-field lifts $B,B'$.
 Define

 Using the method of Proposition \ref{prop:integral1}, we can show that the twisted Chern characters of a twisted sheaf on $X\times Y$ lie in this lattice.
-Unfortunately, we must assume here that $p\geq 5$, although we would be surprised if this assumption was necessary.\footnote{In fact, we would imagine that the same method should give this result for all $p$, although we have not been able to make it work.} In any case, under the additional assumptions that $X$ and $Y$ are supersingular and that $\Phi_{\sE}$ is an equivalence we will prove the result for all $p$ in Appendix \ref{app:deformation}. \begin{Proposition} If $\sE\in D(X\times Y,-\alpha\boxtimes\beta)$ is a locally free twisted sheaf and $p\geq 5$, then
+Unfortunately, we must assume here that $p\geq 5$, although we would be surprised if this assumption was necessary.
+In any case, under the additional assumptions that $X$ and $Y$ are supersingular and that $\Phi_{\sE}$ is an equivalence we will prove the result for all $p$ in Appendix \ref{app:deformation}. \begin{Proposition} If $\sE\in D(X\times Y,-\alpha\boxtimes\beta)$ is a locally free twisted sheaf and $p\geq 5$, then

 \end{Proposition} \begin{proof} Let $\sX\to X$ be a $\m_p$-gerbe with cohomology class $\alpha$, and let $\sY\to Y$ be a $\m_p$-gerbe with cohomology class $\beta$.
 We regard $\sE$ as a $(-1,1)$-twisted sheaf on $\sX\times\sY$.
 As before, we consider the Cartesian diagram